Urban-Informatics-Lab/learning-occupant-network/README.md

 # occupant-network
-Tool for inferring occupant network structure from time-series sensor data
+Tool for inferring occupant network structure from time-series sensor data.
+The novel tool is located in `interaction_model.py`.
+This repository, largely structured using Jupyter notebooks, contains the code for all analysis in the following paper:

+Andrew Sonta and Rishee K. Jain.
+(2020).
+"Learning socio-organizational networks in buildings with ambient sensing data." _Data-Centric Engineering_.
+DOI:10.1017/dce.2020.9

+Note: Some notebooks use `R` code with IPython magic.
+We recommend using a virtual environment with the packages in `requirements.txt`.

 ## Notebook 1: Inferring activity states from clean data
 The first part of the workflow is clustering time-series sensor data to "activity states," which are abstractions of the sensor data that can be used to describe building occupant activities.